Currently, when we talk about recovery from a restrictive eating disorder, the term ‘all in’ is often used.

 The other point I will make is that even when I was at more of an ‘all in’ stage in this recovery, it can still be and feel very disordered and even then my efforts were still never good enough to my brain.
 Even if I did eat thousands of calories more a day, there were ways it could still be disordered or restrictive and it was still incredibly hard and so frustrating.

 Calling a faster recovery approach ‘all in’ is perhaps not the right term.
 ‘All in’ is very black and white and in reality recovery is not all or nothing – it is somewhere between the two points.
 But making bigger changes at once in recovery is possible as you proceed.
 And don’t let your brain convince you that this is not the case for you.
-Don’t use the length of your illness or how low a weight you are or other excuses your brain cooks up to make you think that you are the exception.
+Don’t use the length of your illness or how low or high a weight you are or other excuses your brain cooks up to make you think that you can’t do it.

-And although I say don’t berate yourself for not being able to make bigger changes right now if you cannot, I would also though say that a bit of frustration and getting down and angry at yourself can be helpful if used correctly!
+And although I say don’t berate yourself for not being able to make bigger changes right now if you cannot, I would also say continue to aim for the stars each day and use that frustration and anger at yourself in a meaningful way!
 For me, getting mad at myself and the illness and frustrated that I was not doing better in recovery was a very powerful emotion that drove me further into recovery than anything.

-The danger of not pushing ourselves harder is also complacency in recovery.
+The danger of not pushing ourselves harder is also complacency.
 If we allow ourselves to drift too much, not pushing harder then it is all too easy to convince ourselves we are doing recovery, while in reality we are not making meaningful changes and the illness is in the drivers seat.

 Wherever you are at in recovery, keep going.
 Fast, slow, in between – just keep moving forwards and the road can only take you in the direction that will eventually leave the eating disorder as a glimmer in your rear view mirror.